 Anorexia Nervosa, like all eating disorders, can affect anyone.
-The age of onset can occur at any point in a person’s life, and it is the most deadly psychiatric illness.
-Symptoms of Anorexia include food restriction, weight loss, excessive or compulsive exercise, hiding or hoarding food, and so on.
+The age of onset can occur at any point in a person’s life, and it is one of the most deadly psychiatric illnesses.
+Symptoms of Anorexia include food restriction, weight loss, excessive or compulsive exercise, and hiding or hoarding food.
 A person does not need to be thin to develop or have anorexia nervosa: it is a mental illness that does not discriminate.
 Another potential diagnosis is Atypical Anorexia Nervosa.
 This disorder is characterized by average or above average weight, while meeting the other criteria of Anorexia Nervosa.

 Bulimia Nervosa is characterized by a cycle of binging and purging.
 A person with bulimia compulsively eats, often without enjoying or even tasting the food, and purges through vomiting, exercise, laxative abuse, denying oneself of insulin, and so on.
 With both anorexia and bulimia, you might see physical symptoms such as brittle nails and thinning hair.
 Mental health symptoms can include mood swings, secretive behavior, becoming socially withdrawn or isolated.

 ARFID, which stands for Avoidant Restrictive Food Intake Disorder, is characterized by inadequate nutritional intake due to highly selective and restrictive food choices.
 It can be due to a lack of interest in eating food, sensory issues with some foods, or the fear of eating some foods.
 The condition is most often seen in children, but can persist into adult years and can present at any age.
 Failure to meet energy needs due to ARFID can result in severe medical consequences.